gbersac/blog/monad_transformer/MonadTransformer.md

 - all write queries must return a `Future[Either[E, s]]`
 - all read queries must return a `Future[Option[S]]` or `Future[List[S]]`.

 Since some action involve more than one write queries and that we often don't want to trigger a second query if the first failed, instead we'd like to chain them, that is doing one after another.
 We want to chain them, but only if the `Future` is successful and the `Either` is right.
-For exemple :
+For example :

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global